🐧 Phantom Costs of Living Abroad

 If you liked this post, you'll LOVE my newsletter

-Every week, get a free alternative to financial independence in your inbox:
+Every week, get a free 5-minute deep dive on money, portfolio careers, or life design in your inbox:

 Dexter Zhuang

-Dexter is the founder of Money Abroad, an online education platform that helps high-performers design their own money path.
+Dexter is the founder of Money Abroad, an online education platform that helps people live on their own terms.
+He writes about money and portfolio careers.
 Starting his career in San Francisco, he has lived and worked across Southeast Asia and Latin America for the past 6 years.
 He has 10+ years of experience building products and teams at public companies (Dropbox) and scaling startups (Xendit).
-His work has been featured in global outlets like Business Insider, CBS, US News & World Report, and Tech in Asia.
+His work has been featured in global outlets like Business Insider, CBS, and Tech in Asia.
 He graduated from Dartmouth College.

 Continue reading

-🐧 How to Negotiate a $10k+ Raise
+🐧 How to Write a 2024 Annual Review

-🐧 How to Negotiate a $10k+ Raise
+🐧 How to Write a 2024 Annual Review

-Join over 6,000 people getting my best insights on independent money and work every Sunday.
+Join over 7,000 people getting my best insights on money and portfolio careers every Sunday.

 I'll send you my Top 10 All-Time Newsletters as a thank you: